BSN to DNP Salaries

 BSN to DNP: Salary Depends on Position

 The American Association of Colleges in Nursing (AACN) said the DNP should replace the MSN as the gold standard to become a nurse practitioner (NP) by 2015.
 How much a nurse who goes from a BSN to a DNP will earn depends on the specific career path.
-Here are some careers and their salaries for DNPs, according to a 2009 salary survey of nurse practitioners conducted for Advance Magazine:
+Here are some careers and their salaries for DNPs in 2015, according to payscale.com:

 Additionally, NPs who practice in urban settings earn more than those who don't.